Harwell engineers prepare for moon launch

 The contract, assigned by Airbus Defence and Space, is for the design of a “radar laser,” or LIDAR, which forms part of the autonomous landing navigation system called PILOT.

-Sue Horne, head of space exploration, UK Space Agency, said: “It is great to see such exciting projects coming out of the UK’s investment in exploration.”
+Sue Horne, head of space exploration at the UK Space Agency, said: “It is great to see such exciting projects coming out of the UK’s investment in exploration.”

 “The LIDAR technology that is being developed for this mission also has significant potential for terrestrial use.